Victim Compensation Program

 - Not have been involved in events leading to the crime or have participated in the crime.

-- File the application within three years of the crime, three years after the direct victim turns 18 years of age, or three years from when the crime could have been discovered, whichever is later.
-Also, if the application is based on specified crimes involving sex with a minor, a victim may file at any time prior to the victim’s 28th birthday.
+- Apply within three years of the crime, three years after the direct victim turns 18 years of age, or three years from when the crime could have been discovered, whichever is later.
+Also, if the application is based on specified crimes involving sex with a minor, a victim may file at any time before the victim’s 28th birthday.
 If an application is filed late, the victim must complete the Late Filing Consideration Form and submit it with their application.

 Who is not eligible?